-Basing on the results, the summary includes the difference in sample means of (2.631e+07) the p-values have been appropriately rounded and the 5% confidence intervals around the difference in means.
-Here we 95% certain that the true difference between population 2019 and deaths is somewhere between 4.71e+07 and 5.55e+06.
+Basing on the results, the summary includes the difference in sample means of 14.15 the p-values have been appropriately rounded and the 5% confidence intervals around the difference in means.
+Here we 95% certain that the true difference between population 2019 and deaths is somewhere between 19.80 and 21.09..

-Standard Errors assume that the covariance matrix of the errors is correctly specified.
+The efficiency, accuracy, and consistency of the data assume that the square matrix of the errors is correctly specified.

-The condition number is large, 2.24e+04.
+The condition number is large, 10.09.
 This might indicate that there are strong multicollinearity or other numerical problems.